avinash-218/avinash-218/README.md

 <p>

-- Computer Science & Engineering - Final year @ Mepco Schlenk Engineering College. 🎓
+- Computer Science & Engineering Graduate from Mepco Schlenk Engineering College (2023). 🎓
 - Looking for opportunities and collaborations in the field of Machine Learning / Data Science. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪
 - Technical Blogger 📝